Ruthwik/Schema-Registry-with-Avro-Schema/README.md

   > mvn clean install
 2. Create a Docker network
 > docker network create local_network
-3. Go to Run docker-compose to run the services.
+3. Run docker-compose to run the services.
 > docker-compose up -d

    This will run